fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_016.md

 find that being involved in projects where your ideas and ability to lead to serve you more.

-## What’s the best way to address performance issues in developers?
+## What’s The Best Way To Address Performance Issues In Developers?

 I view performance issues as two categories.
 Low investment and high investment.
 I make a habit of looking at the practical skills